-The cost of track maintenance and renewal varies with factors such as axle load, speed, unsprung mass and yaw-stiffness.
-The higher a vehicle's axle load, speed, unsprung mass and yaw-stiffness the higher the consequent infrastructure maintenance and renewal costs.
+The higher a vehicle's axle load, speed, unsprung mass and yawstiffness the more wear and tear the vehicle causes to the network.
 As such, the Variable Usage Charge reflects these characteristics.

 Passenger and freight variable usage charges are specified on a pence per vehicle mile and pound per thousand gross tonne mile basis respectively.
 The charge rates for each vehicle type apply as uniform national rates.